algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 **GitHub Actions Scope:**

-The GitHub Actions will be activated on pull requests on the dev or main branch and their scope is to:
+The GitHub Actions will be activated on pull requests on the dev and the main branch and their scope is to:
 1. **Build game:** Build the game and ensure there is no compilation error.
 2. **Run unit tests:** Run unit tests to ensure that the main functions of the game are working properly.
 3. **Ensure that the code on the references branches is working** Ensure that the code on the main and dev branches is working properly and avoid creating new branches from code that doesn't work.